 Make a genuine and reliable friend where you are one.
 Encourage, build and empower one another; share and grow together.

 Block time for yourself- do not be an appendage to friends.
-You should have equivalent partisanship
+You should have equivalent partisanship.

 Religious /Christian Life

 You should make time for God, prayers, and meditate on spirituality.
 Pursue perfection and righteousness